duoanwang/Recipe-and-Rating/README.md

 # Recipe and Rating: Analysis of Calories
+Authors: Juntong Ye & Anduo Wang

-final project for DSC80 at UCSD
+Final project for DSC80 at UCSD